Sujan-003/upi-without-internet_protoytpe/README.md

    - Once a gossip round carries the packet to `phone-bridge` (which has simulated 4G internet), click **Bridges Upload to Backend**.
    - *Under the hood*: All bridge devices concurrently upload their held packets to `/api/bridge/ingest`.
    - The server hashes the ciphertext.
 The **Idempotency Cache** locks the hash.
 If multiple bridges upload the same packet concurrently, only the first upload completes validation and updates the ledger.
 The others are dropped as duplicates (`DUPLICATE_DROPPED`).
-   - The server decrypts the ciphertext, checks packet freshness (max age 86,400s), and transfers funds inside a database transaction with optimistic locking.
+   - The server decrypts the ciphertext, checks packet freshness (validation window), and transfers funds inside a database transaction with optimistic locking.

 4. **Reset**:
    - Click **Reset Mesh + Cache** to clear the virtual devices' memory and clear the server's idempotency cache for another run.